Marc Riley: Radio career

+Riley currently co-presents Riley & Coe with Gideon Coe, from 9 pm to 11 pm on Monday to Thursday evenings.

 February 2015 saw the first episode of All Shook Up, a made-for-iPlayer 'TV' programme featuring live music presented and curated by Riley.
 Series 1 is made up of four episodes, all filmed in the University of Salford studio.
 Episode 1 featured performances from The Wave Pictures, Slug and Lonelady.
 Episode 2 features Wire, Monotony and Jane Weaver, Episode 3 Teleman, Sara Lowes and Sauna Youth and Episode 4 Jesca Hoop, The Wytches and Richard Dawson.

 Riley, together with Rob Hughes, wrote and presented an 'A to Z of Punk and New Wave' on 6 Music, which was then turned into a successful podcast.
 That was followed by the long-term project 'The A to Z of David Bowie', a commercially available podcast, which was launched on 30 January 2018 and ran for 72 episodes.

 Riley and Radcliffe formed the parody group Shirehorses, once appearing at the Glastonbury Festival in 1997 in what they called the headline slot, going on as they did at 10.00am.
 They also did shows in various parts of the country including three dates supporting Blur.
 They released two comedy/parody albums under the guise of the Shirehorses: The Worst...Album in the World...Ever...EVER! (which reached number 22 in the UK Albums Chart) and Our Kid Eh, the latter an affectionate parody of Radiohead's album Kid A (which reached number 20).

+Personal life

+Riley married Tracy Magee on Christmas Eve 1982.